Skip to content

 ldev deploy module foo-web

-Or update the portal/resource/config state in the repo, then restart:
+Or update portal/resource/config state in the repo, then restart:

 bash